yelhamer/cPanel-Finder/README.md

 # cPanel-Finder
-This is a Simple script that attempts to find a website's admin panel
+A simple script that attempts to find a website's admin panel